tito-arch/ICBN-International/content/posts/multi-fight-deal-misfits-kingpyn.md

 author = "Alex M.M"
 categories = "Beginner's guide" date = 2023-02-11T10:40:28Z
-description = "n recent years, there has been a growing trend in the world of boxing toward multi-fight deals.
+description = "In recent years, there has been a growing trend in the world of boxing toward multi-fight deals.
 Instead of signing one-off deals for individual fights" tags = ["Misfits", "Genesis Post "] title = "MULTI FIGHT DEAL MISFITS & KINGPYN."
 [cover]